Effective Date: November 26, 1997

 || TOC | Change | Preface | Chapter1 | Chapter2 | Chapter3 | ALL ||

 There are several ways to obtain waivers to the residence abroad requirement.
-The way addressed in this NPR is a waiver based on a the request of an interested Government agency.
-The Department of State may also recommend a waiver in an instance where the foreign country of the alien's nationality or last residence has furnished the Secretary of State a statement in writing that it has no objection to such waiver in the case of such alien (8 U.S.C.
-Section 1182(e)).
+The way addressed in this NPR is a waiver based on the request of an interested U.S. Federal Government agency.
+The Department of State also may recommend a waiver in an instance where the foreign country of the foreign national's nationality or last residence has furnished the Secretary of State a statement in writing that it has no objection to such waiver in the case of such foreign national (8 U.S.C. § 1182(e)).